David Mac Cerbaill: Attempt to introduce the common law system in Ireland

 A price of 7000 marks was agreed for the introduction of the new legal system (a mark was reckoned as two-thirds of a pound sterling), later raised to 10000 marks, which has been rightly described as "a huge sum in terms of the resources of Ireland".
 The project ultimately came to nothing.
-The Dublin administration was utterly indifferent to the proposal, there were obvious difficulties with collecting so vast a sum, despite the Archbishop's best efforts, and the King may have had doubts about its feasibility, particularly, as his biographer suggests, if the price was whittled down to the point where it meant that the Irish would get the benefits of the common law for free.
+The Dublin administration was utterly indifferent to the proposal, and there were obvious difficulties with collecting so vast a sum, despite the Archbishop's best efforts, given the chronic shortage of money in Ireland.

+The King himself may have had doubts about the feasibility of the project, particularly, as his biographer suggests, if the price was whittled down to the point where it meant that the Irish would get the benefits of the common law for free.
+The project ultimately came to nothing.

 Death

-Mac Cerbaill, quarrelsome to the last, was engaged in a dispute with his fellow bishops when he died in late July or early August 1289.
+Mac Cerbaill, arrogant and quarrelsome to the last, was engaged in a dispute with his fellow bishops when he died in late July or early August 1289.
 He was buried in Hore Abbey, the ruins of which still exist.